Records : 1787-1839.

 Contents:

-Originals: The original records are held by the York-Sunbury Historical Society and the Provincial Archives of New Brunswick.
+The original records were held by the York-Sunbury Historical Society and are now stored at the Provincial Archives of New Brunswick.

 Archival Ref.
 No.: